F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

         - simple_waf
         - Example of an HTTPS application using an ASM Policy

+..
+NOTE:: Before the UDP Application with IPAM template can be used, an IPAM provider must be configured on the **Settings** tab.

 Please report any issues or an RFE on the `FAST GitHub page <https://github.com/F5Networks/f5-appsvcs-templates>`_ > Issues tab, click New Issue.